brandeis-its/block_staffenroll/course-enroll.md

 ### get support roles

-returns mostly hard coded array of hashes one for staff one for students
+returns mostly hard coded array of hashes: one for staff, one for students

 * name
 * cap (ability)